colinog/pollution_flow/README.md

 # pollution_flow
-This repository contains the r code for the paper effect of pollution and flow condition in riparian ecosystem
+This repository contains data and r code for the manuscript (Flow reduction affects subsidy of riparian ecosystems by contaminated streams: evidence from a mesocosm study) submitted for publication.

+Wriiten by Collins Ogbeide, reviewed by

+Content overview:
+Data: